AIMultipleAIMultiple

 When to use observability tools

-• Production at scale: When you’re operating at scale with multiple models, agents, or chains in production, observability tools are essential for monitoring performance and ensuring system health.
+• Production at scale: When you’re operating across multiple models, agents, or chains, observability tools are essential for monitoring performance and ensuring system health.

-• Enterprise or customer-facing applications: For applications where reliability, safety, and compliance are non-negotiable, observability tools provide the necessary visibility and control.
+• Enterprise or customer-facing applications: For applications where reliability, safety, and compliance are non-negotiable, observability tools provide the visibility and control needed.

 • Continuous monitoring: When you need to monitor drift, bias, performance, and safety issues over time, which cannot be easily captured with basic scripts or manual checks, observability tools are crucial.